 The shops sold a lot of firewood, as it was needed to start the coal fired kitchen range and the copper.
-It was stacked like a wall in front of the counter in bundles, about a dozen in a bundle, about 6-8 inches long, half 1 inch thick.
+It was stacked like a wall in front of the counter in bundles, about a dozen in a bundle, about 6-8 inches long, half an inch thick.

-As much as possible was crammed into the shop window or hung up outside from window and door frames.
+As much as possible was crammed into the shop window or hung up inside and outside from windows and door frames.
 The rest, where space permitted, was hung from the shop ceiling.
 The outside displays had to be removed for security when the shop closed and set out again when it opened the next day.

 Information from the 1911 census